alexeyq2/vps/README.md

 If everything runs and your website opens and has testing SSL cert, you want real certificate.

 1. Uncomment production ACME_SERVER in .env file
-2. Run `./update.sh`, it will rebuild certbot
+2. Run `./build.sh`, it will rebuild certbot container with new ACME_SERVER

 Check that certbot has got new cert